-One of the key things to enjoy Monday is definitely having a positive mind and maintaining an "attitude of gratitude" is the answer!
+One of the key things to enjoy your day is definitely having a positive mind and maintaining an "attitude of gratitude" is the answer!
 Here are some tips and suggestions for developing this healthy psychological mindset.

 1/3 Stay engaged with relationships in your life